klepsydra-technologies/kpsr-tutorial/tutorials/chapter3_part3.md

 publisher that publishes the status event data which can then be accessed from ROS using a ROS subscriber.

-We pass these subsribers and publishers (using the event loop middleware provider, as in the 3rd example previously) to the control service class and the application service class.
+We pass these subscribers and publishers (using the event loop middleware provider, as in the 3rd example previously) to the control service class and the application service class.